 - Stamped Flange Weld Nut

-Choosing the correct weld nuts to complete your application depends on various factors including:
+Each job you take on will require the use of different types of fasteners, depending on the specifics of the job.
+Choosing the correct weld nuts to complete your application depends on a wide range of factors including:

 - Application type